Ema212/Tesi-Repo/README.md

 *   `/chapters/chapter1_files` Code and data for the case study and power calculations.
 *   `/figures` - Images used in the thesis.
 *   `/files`  - contains .bib file used for references

+## 📄 License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+**You are free to:**
+- ✅ Share and distribute
+- ✅ Modify and adapt
+- ✅ Use commercially

+**Under the condition:**
+- 📌 **You must give appropriate credit** to the original author